 2) As a reader/reviewer, you are required to a) read the two papers being reviewed in each class and b) produce a 1-2 page (single spaced) review of the paper assigned to you each week.
+(No longer-OK?
+I don't want this part of the course to be too onerous.)
 Each student will produce one review per week-half of the class will be assigned to one paper; half will be assigned to the other paper.
+(Note: if we have a third round of presentations, no written reviews will be required-only oral feedback to the author.)

 Your reviews should cover the following points: